nickrenda/blog/Stat101/Topics/Unit-1/Chapter04.md

 - Symmetric
 - Bimodal
-    - One around 65, the other around 70-75
+    - One around 65, the other around 72
 - Outliers
-    - Low - below 45 inches
+    - Low - around 50 inches

 ***